Maryland and Federal Battery Backup Incentives

 - Qualifying equipment and installation (Don’t worry… we've got those covered).

-The Maryland Energy Administration lists more battery incentive requirements on their website.
+The Maryland Energy Administration lists more battery incentive requirements on its website.

 Just like the federal tax credit, this is a credit and only applies to Maryland State Income Tax Liability.
 If you have no state tax liability, you cannot use the credit.